‘Do you know what to pack for Florida?’ I asked my British husband as we prepared for his first trip to my home state.

 His response to my question about what to pack for Florida was both humorous and concerning.

 I give him credit for the reasoning, ‘It’s just not stuff I want to have to deal with buying there.’
 However, there are other essentials that he might not want to buy, or even have access to, once we arrive in Florida.
+While there are certain things that are easier to find in Florida than in the UK, such as many CBD or hemp oil based products, when you’re going to Florida it is always better to come fully prepared.
+However, if you are looking for a cbd florida guide, there are many places that you can look at to familiarise yourself with the CBD products in the Sunshine State.

 To figure out what to pack for Florida if you’re British and going there for holiday, start with all your typical warm weather basics.
 Then, make sure you add all the items below to your pre-trip shopping list.